 Again, advice isn't always a bad thing.
 Sometimes people don't know how to solve a problem on their own.
-Or maybe you have a golden nugget or a pro-tip that could help them.
-If so, simply combine feedback and advice as part of your coaching conversation by asking for permission to offer advice.
+Or maybe you have a golden nugget or a pro tip that could help them.
+If so, simply combine feedback and advice as part of your coaching conversation by asking permission to offer advice.

 For example, "I've solved a similar problem in the past.
 Would it be helpful to share how I did it?"
 Or simply, "Would you like advice on how to do this?"

 If you get an invitation, by all means, advise away.